Language reference

 The Amaranth language gives Python code the ability to create a circuit netlist by manipulating objects representing the computations within that circuit.
 The

-class represents the bit pattern of a constant, or of a circuit input or output, or within a storage element; or the result of an arithmetic, logical, or bit container operation.Operations on this class interpret this bit pattern either as an integer, which can be signed or unsigned depending on the value’s
+Valueclass represents the bit pattern of a constant, or of a circuit input or output, or within a storage element; or the result of an arithmetic, logical, or bit container operation.Operations on this class interpret this bit pattern either as an integer, which can be signed or unsigned depending on the value’s

-) is the sole exception to this rule.Data that is not conveniently representable by a single integer or a bit container can be represented by wrapping a
+shape(), or as a bit container.
+In either case, the semantics of operations that implement Python’s syntax, like+(also known as__add__()), are identical to the corresponding operation on a Pythonint(or on a Python sequence container).
+The bitwise inversion~(also known as__invert__()) is the sole exception to this rule.Data that is not conveniently representable by a single integer or a bit container can be represented by wrapping a

-subclass that provides domain-specific operations.
-It is possible to extend Amaranth in third-party code using value-castable objects, and the Amaranth standard library provides several built-in ones:amaranth.lib.enum
+Valuein aValueCastablesubclass that provides domain-specific operations.
+It is possible to extend Amaranth in third-party code using value-castable objects, and the Amaranth standard library provides several built-in ones:amaranth.lib.enumclasses are a drop-in replacement for the standard Pythonenumclasses that can be defined with an Amaranth shape;amaranth.lib.dataclasses allow defining complex data structures such as structures and unions.

 Operations on

-instance.
+Valueinstances return anotherValueinstance.
 Unless the exact type and value of the result is explicitly specified below, it should be considered opaque, and may change without notice between Amaranth releases as long as the semantics remains the same.Note

 In each of the descriptions below, you will see a line similar to: